 Winter Home of Adolph & Cecile F. Grotta

 The “bones” of this modest three-bedroom bungalow remain intact.
-However, its porch has been remodeled over the years and includes slender brick columns and a partially enclosed porch with slim porch supports.
+However, its porch has been remodeled over the years, most recently in 2022.

 On January 21, 1922, Dean Development Company transferred this parcel to John Dean’s United Construction Company, which is the step Dean customarily took when he planned to construct the house himself.
 Because the completed house appears on the 1922 Sanborn Insurance Company map, its construction date can be set at 1922.